taodong/wedgedev-test-site/.github/ISSUE_TEMPLATE/order-inquiry.md

 assignees: ''

 ---
 # Order Inquiry
 If your data generation failed and want to know the cause, we can help you investigate it with your order id and email

 ## Rules
 1. The failed data order has to be submitted within 30 days.
+2. Please include your oder id in your issue title.

 ## Information Needed
 *Order Id*